abdurrahaman4363/product-analysis-react-assignment-9/README.md

 * The blog component has three question

-* we use custom hook to reduce code lenght and duplicate
+* we use custom hook to reduce code length and duplicate

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).